Victor Noir: Monument

 A life-sized bronze statue was sculpted by Jules Dalou to mark his grave, portrayed in a realistic style as though he had just fallen on the street, dropping his hat which is depicted beside him.

 The sculpture has a very noticeable protuberance in Noir's trousers.
-This has made it one of the most popular memorials for women to visit in the famous cemetery.
+This has made it one of the most popular memorials to visit in the famous cemetery.
 The myth says that placing a flower in the upturned top hat after kissing the statue on the lips and rubbing its genital area will enhance fertility, bring a blissful sex life, or, in some versions, a husband within the year.
 As a result of the legend, those particular components of the otherwise verdigris (grey-green oxidized bronze) statue are rather well-worn and shiny, as are the tips of the boots.

-In 2004 a fence was erected around the statue of Noir, to deter superstitious people from touching the statue.
-However, due to supposed protests from the "female population of Paris", in fact led by French TV anchor Péri Cochin, it was torn down again.
+A fence was erected around the statue of Noir in 2004, to deter superstitious people from touching the statue.
+However, due to protests from the "female population of Paris", led by French TV anchor Péri Cochin, it was torn down.